bayoxx/A-B-Testing-for-Mobile-Games---Cookie-Cats/README.md

 **Recommendation**
 Given that the retention rates after 7 days show a statistically significant improvement for Gate 30, this should be the preferred option, even though the retention after 1 day and the number of game rounds played are not significantly different.
 Long-term player engagement is typically more valuable, making Gate 30 a better choice for maximizing retention.

+**Action**
-Action: Leave Gate 30 as the first gate as it shows stronger long-term player retention, which is likely to yield more sustained engagement over time.
+Leave Gate 30 as the first gate as it shows stronger long-term player retention, which is likely to yield more sustained engagement over time.

+Note: I attached a more detailed report to this repository, or you can check it [here](https://docs.google.com/document/d/1pL8tICQDnqSXg67VhRJv5e9x0mTI0DC45bvKwSCqGsY/edit?usp=sharing).

+Task Source: Kaggle